 New York: HarperCollins, 1994.
+First Edition.
 Hardcover.
 Fine/Fine.
 Textual illustrations.
 New York: HarperCollins, 1994.
 First edition.
 This aptly titled memoir by the diplomat, bullfighter, writer, artist, and saloon keeper includes anecdotes about Bing Crosby, Truman Capote, David Niven, Lucille Ball, and Sinclair Lewis, among others.
 Most of the stories recount evenings at El Matador, the San Francisco cabaret Conrad (1922-2013) opened with the proceeds from his best-selling novel Matador (1952).
 Presentation copy, inscribed by Conrad, with an original bullfighting scene rendered in ink and pastels, on the title page.
 Octavo.
 A fine copy in a fine dust jacket.
-(Inventory #: 64577)

 Literature, Poetry, California and the West, Travel and Exploration, Archives and Ephemera, Heavy Metal

 Shipping & Return Policies

 As proud members of the Antiquarian Booksellers' Association of America, we uphold our association's code of ethics.
 If you are not satisfied with your purchase, all items are returnable within ten days of delivery.
 Materials must be returned in the same condition as sent.
 If you have any questions or concerns, simply call us to discuss.